 Master Trust investments are stated at fair value.
-Investments in collective trust funds and short term investment funds are valued at the net asset value of units held at year-end.
-Common stocks, including Honeywell Common Stock, traded on a national securities exchange, are valued at the last reported sales price or close price at the end of the year.
+Investments in collective trust funds are valued at the net asset value of units held at year-end.
+Common stocks, including Honeywell Common Stock, traded on a national securities exchange, are valued at the last reported sales or close price at the end of the year.
 Fixed income securities traded in the over-the-counter market are valued at the evaluated bid.